mgriffin-scottlogic/if-carbon-hack-plugin/src/lib/storage-read-write-energy/README.md

 - `storage/drive-read-write-speed`: Read/write speed of storage device used in GB/s
 - `storage/data-transfer`: Amount of data to be read/written in GB
 - `storage/energy`: The energy apportioned to reading/writing data in kWh

+### Errors

+Can throw errors in the following situations:

+- Any of `duration`, `storage/drive-read-write-power`, `storage/drive-read-write-speed` or `storage/data-transfer` are not present in the input.
+- Any of `duration`, `storage/drive-read-write-power`, `storage/drive-read-write-speed` or `storage/data-transfer` are not numbers.
+- Any of `duration`, `storage/drive-read-write-power`, `storage/drive-read-write-speed` or `storage/data-transfer` are not positive.

 ## IF Implementation